NERC-CEH/catalogue/docs/new-form.md

 ### Admin

-This is a placeholder because admin experience is a little disjoined with this form look at `sensor.html.tpl` and `elter/_admin.html.tpl` for an example admin block.
+This is a placeholder because admin experience is a little disjoined with this form look at `sensor.ftl` and `elter/_admin.ftl` for an example admin block.
 All you need is the wrapper the `new-admin` class will add some padding to the admin section

 ```ftl
 <div class="container new-admin">